italia/ckan-it/README.md

 * CKAN_DEBUG *(format: {"true"|"false"})* - Whether to activate or not the debug log messages.
 It should always be false for production environments.

+* CKAN_HARVEST *(format: {"true"|"false"})* - Whether to activate or not the built-in harvesters.
+It should be false if you want to build your own catalog.

 * CKAN_SITE_URL - The base URL of your CKAN deployment.

 * CKAN_ADMIN_EMAIL - The email address of the local admin user.